S-Track vs. L-Track Massage Chairs

 The reason why roller tracks are not designed as a straight line is that the spine itself has a natural curvature to it.
 In case the roller tracks were a single straight line, the neck and the back would become strained rather than getting relaxed.
 Unfortunately, the earliest versions of massage chairs used to have a straight-line roller rather than a curved one.

-The L-track massage chairs are relatively new, and they have been around for only a couple of years.
+The L-track massage chairs are relatively new, and they have been around for only a handful of years.
 The first prototype of the L-track roller was displayed in Las Vegas where the prototype had rollers that went under the seat.
-Although the prototype did not have the title of an ‘L-track' roller, it soon got its name due to the path that the roller follows.
+Although the prototype did not have the title of an ‘L-track' roller, it soon got its name due to the path that the rollers follow.

 In formal terms, the L-track roller is also referred to as the extended roller track.
 It is simply an extension of S-track rollers with an added path that goes below the lower back and reaches down to the buttocks and hamstrings.
 In other words, the L-track continuously moves from the head down to the hamstrings which generate the sensation of a full body massage.